 State governments offer different concessions for first home buyers.
 To see how much you may be eligible to receive, please select from the following states applicable to you:

-Despite reports that house prices would plummet due to the pandemic, between March and October 2020, Australian home values have fallen just 1.7%.
+Last year, there was doom and gloom all over the media when it came to 2021 house prices, with reports that prices would plummet due to the pandemic.
+Australian home values have fell by just 1.7%.
 It is important to note that as of November 2020, Melbourne housing values remained around 5.4% below their recent high, and Sydney housing values are still 4.8% below their 2017 peak.

-With positive sentiment, containment of the virus and the RBA’s low cash rate, housing prices are going to rise in the future.
+With Australia’s success in preventing the spread of the virus and now with vaccination taking place, along with the RBA’s low cash rate, housing prices are booming again.

 Mortgage repayment deferrals played a big part as a temporary hold preventing ongoing mortgage arrears leading to forced sales.
 People who didn’t want to part with their homes during the economic uncertainty didn’t have to.
 Low levels of stock on market probably helped to protect house prices values.